Coffee production in Brazil: History

-Coffee was not native to the Americas and had to be planted in the country.
+Coffee was not native to the Americas but was imported to the country.
+The first crop arrived in Brazil in the 18th century making it the dominant producer by the 1840s.
 The first coffee bush in Brazil was planted by Francisco de Melo Palheta in Pará in 1727.
-According to the legend, the Portuguese were looking for a cut of the coffee market, but could not obtain seeds from bordering French Guiana due to the governor's unwillingness to export the seeds.
+According to legend, the Portuguese were looking for a cut of the coffee market, but could not obtain seeds from bordering French Guiana due to the governor's unwillingness to export the seeds.
 Palheta was sent to French Guiana on a diplomatic mission to resolve a border dispute.
 On his way back home, he managed to smuggle the seeds into Brazil by seducing the governor's wife who secretly gave him a bouquet spiked with seeds.